Unconventional Hexacopters via Evolution and Learning: Performance Gains and New Insights: Evolutionary Process

-To ensure that evolved drone configurations are physically viable and would remain operational in real-world conditions, we introduce a geometric repair operator that enforces minimum spatial separation between rotors.
+Reproduction is conducted by replicating a parent and applying mutation to the offspring\footnote{We do not applied crossover because preliminary experiments with crossover resulted in lower performance.
+See supplementary material for more details}.
+Mutation occurs on an individual $ \mathbf{A} $ which is represented as a matrix of \( n \) arms, each with $m$ parameters.
+First, an arm is selected by uniform selection, and then a parameter is selected for mutation.
+For nondirectional parameters, sampled Gaussian noise is added, followed by clipping or wrapping to maintain valid bounds (arm lengths are clipped to their limits and angles are wrapped to \([0, 2\pi]\)).
+For the direction parameter, mutation simply flips its binary value.
+Mutation is always followed by applying a repair operator to ensure that the mutated structure remains valid and collision-free.
 Specifically, we prevent rotor overlap by modeling each motor as occupying a three-dimensional bounding box centered on its position.
-The dimensions of each bounding box are defined by the rotor geometry: the width and depth correspond to the diameter of the propeller \( D \), and the height is set to \( 2H \), where \( H \) is the height of the propeller.
+The dimensions of each bounding box are defined by the rotor geometry: the width and depth correspond to the diameter of the propeller \( H \), and the height is set to \( 2H \).
 The increased vertical space accounts for aerodynamic downwash and minimizes rotor interference.

-Let $\mathbf{m}_i \in \mathbb{R}^3$ denote the 3D position of motor $i$, and let $\text{bbox}_i \in \mathbb{R}^3$ represent its bounding box.
-The goal of the repair operator is to iteratively resolve any collisions between pairs of bounding boxes $(\text{bbox}_i, \text{bbox}_j)$ by applying repulsive displacement vectors to the motor positions.
-For any overlapping pair $(i, j)$, the motors are displaced along the vector connecting their centers:

-Here $\alpha$ is a small step size, and the process is repeated iteratively until all the bounding boxes do not overlap.
-This ensures that all drones respect real-world spacing constraints between rotors, thereby improving the realism of the designs.